CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M07_Unit 6 Create an Azure private endpoint using Azure PowerShell.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile template.json -TemplateParameterFile parameters.json
    ```
-If you receive an error (for example while looking into the Deployment status in the Portal) like "Website with given name GEN-UNIQUE already exists." please make sure to go to the Prerequisites mentioned above regarding editing the template.
+If you receive an error (for example while looking into the Deployment status in the Portal) like "Website with given name GEN-UNIQUE already exists.
+Or you get an error about quota limits." please make sure to go to the Prerequisites mentioned above regarding editing the template.

 ## Task 2: Create a virtual network and bastion host